xNINE2NINEx/HotTubLiquidators/wp-content/plugins/wordfence/readme.txt

 == Changelog ==

+= 7.2.2 - February 14, 2019 =
+* Improvement: Updated GeoIP database.
+* Fix: Syncing requests from Wordfence Central no longer appear in Live Traffic.
+* Fix: Addressed some display issues with the Wordfence Central panel on the Wordfence Dashboard.

 = 7.2.1 - February 5, 2019 =
 * Improvement: Integrated Wordfence with Wordfence Central, a new service allowing you to manage multiple Wordfence installations from a single interface.